The management of civil parking enforcement within the County of Devon by the Council will:

 If a driver claims they have lost their keys or a there is a note in or on the vehicle explaining that they have lost the keys a PCN should be issued.

 All other restrictions apply in the same way as they do to cars.
-In some car parks, it is expected that motorcycles pay and display.
+In some car parks it is expected that Motorcycles pay and display, regardless of it being a physical ticket (Check local signage).

-When you issue a penalty charge notice to a motorcycle you should affix it to the left handle bar grip by making a sausage shape with the PCN envelope.
-On larger motorcycles, it may be necessary to use two envelopes to do this.
+When you issue a penalty charge notice to a motorcycle you should affix it to the left handlebar grip by making a sausage shape with the PCN envelope.
+On larger motorcycles it may be necessary to use two envelopes to do this, or utilise an elastic band.

 If possible, you should ask motorcyclists to park at right angles to the kerb to maximise parking space however this is not mandatory.

-Trikes are also exempt as above, except where the vehicle possess an enclosed cab space, such as a Robin Reliant, where a pay and display ticket or residents permit could be securely displayed.
-In this case, the vehicle should be treated in the same manner as a car.
+In the case of physical pay and display tickets, trikes are treated as motorcycles, except where the vehicle possess an enclosed cab space, such as a Robin Reliant.
+In this case the vehicle should be treated in the same manner as a car.

 Only notes that relate to an emergency as outlined in another section may be accepted following a telephone conversation.
 These must be headed with a contact number, nature of work and address.
 If the telephone number is not answered a PCN should be issued.